menu

 You might be familiar with this process (pros call it "tuning") but its intricacies might often go overlooked in normal testing procedures.
 It might seem like a lot of work, but taking a systematic approach to tuning, treating it more like investigative research, can really push a list from "good" to "great" and beyond.
 Often, friends will have the "right deck" for a certain event, but end up just a few cards off and never make Day Two.
 A few changes here and there and they're playing in Top 8 instead of side events on Sunday.

 Going further down this rabbit hole for a minute, these types of opportunities are exactly why I tend to play Blue in Modern (and Blue as a color in Magic in general).
-Cantrip spells like Serum Visions and Thought Scour, while not on the level of Aerial Responder or Preordain, still let you see more of your deck over the course of the game, digging us deeper to those sideboard spells.
+Cantrip spells like Serum Visions and Thought Scour, while not on the level of Ponder or Preordain, still let you see more of your deck over the course of the game, digging us deeper to those sideboard spells.
 While almost any archetype can be built to take advantage of certain sideboard spells (Abzan Company using Chord of Calling to tutor up creature bullets, Tron finding colorless sideboard spells with Ancient Stirrings), Blue almost always does this the best.
 In a format where knockout cards like Rest in Peace, Stony Silence, Blood Moon, and Crumble to Dust exist, the ability to dig deeper through the library to find those spells faster is key.

 The Game Within a Game